SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

  - one or multiple target languages

 The translate task provides to the API the below values:
- - the description of the Standard
+ - the description of the Standard as term
  - the source language used fo translating
  - The target languages in which the description must be translated